TreeLoRA: Efficient Continual Learning via Layer-Wise LoRAs Guided by a Hierarchical Gradient-Similarity Tree: Our Approach

 Formally, we treat each previous task $k$ ($k\in[n-1]$) as a bandit arm.
 The gradient of the current sample is denoted as $\bighat{\g}_n^t \triangleq \nabla \ell(\w_n; \x_n^t, y_n^t)$, $t\in\{1,\ldots, m_n\}$, and the previous gradient (w.r.t. that tree branch) is $\bighat{\g}_k^t \triangleq \nabla \ell(\w_k; \x_n^t, y_n^t)$.
 At each iteration $t\in\{1,\ldots, m_n\}$, the learner can only pull one arm, i.e., choose only one previous task $k \in [n-1]$, and obtain the corresponding \emph{empirical residual gradient}~$\shat{\xi}_t^k$, which is the sum of the empirical gradients' differences

-where $\S[\cdot]$ is the low-rank sparsify function that updates only the most relevant parts of the parameters, i.e., the task-specific low-rank adapter. $\shat{\xi}_t^k$ represents the estimated difference between the gradient of the current sample and previous task-shared gradient.
+where $\S[\cdot]$ is the low-rank sparsify function that updates only the most relevant parameters, i.e., the task-specific low-rank adapter.
+Here, $d'$ represents a reduced dimensionality such that $d' \ll d$. $\shat{\xi}_t^k$ represents the estimated difference between the gradient of the current sample and previous task-shared gradient.
 The true target~$\xi^{k^\star}$, however, is nearest task's \emph{expected residual gradient}, defined as

 where $k^\star$ is the most relevant task for the current task~$i$.
 The goal is to design a bandit algorithm to minimize cumulative loss between the selected arm and the optimal arm.

 Inspired by previous bandit algorithms~\citep{UAI'07:BanditTreeSearch}, we introduce \emph{Lower Confidence Bound}~{(LCB)} algorithm to adaptively construct the tree structure.
 Specifically, the LCB of the $k$-th node in the TreeLoRA is defined as